Tarun-pvc/dear-diary/README.md

 - `font_size`: Adjust text display size
 - `backup_location`: Set where your journal backups are stored

-## Data Privacy
+## Data Privacy :monocle_face:

 Your journal entries are stored locally on your device by default.
-If you enable cloud sync, data will be encrypted before being transferred to ensure your privacy.

-## Troubleshooting
+## Troubleshooting :grimacing:

 If you encounter any issues: